 Cash Allowance or Company Car

-In many businesses, employees entitled to a company car will get a choice between choosing a company car or a cash allowance.
+Many businesses offer eligible employees the choice between choosing a company car or a cash allowance.

-For many this is a difficult choice with a number of different factors to take into consideration.
+For many, this can be a difficult choice with a number of different factors to take into consideration.
 The changing economic situation and fiscal framework has proven to be a dynamic backdrop to a driver’s decision.
+The wide availability of personal leasing through personal contract hire (PCH) and personal contract purchase (PCP) offer drivers a genuine alternative to a company vehicle.

 From the employers perspective factors such as environmental impact and managing duty of care have impacted on the employer’s perspective on managing the fleet.